Package 'shapley'

 Description

-Weighted average of SHAP values and weighted SHAP confidence intervals provide a measure of feature importance for a grid of fine-tuned models or base-learners of a stacked ensemble model.
-Instead of reporting relative SHAP contributions for a single model, this function takes the variability in feature importance of multiple models into account and computes weighted mean and confidence intervals for each feature, taking the performance metric of each model as the weight.
-The function also provides a plot of the weighted SHAP values and confidence intervals.
-Currently only models trained by h2o machine learning software or autoEnsemble package are supported.
+Calculates weighted mean SHAP ratios and confidence intervals to assess feature importance across a collection of models (e.g., a grid of fine-tuned models or base-learners in a stacked ensemble).
+Rather than reporting relative SHAP contributions for only a single model, this function accounts for variability in feature importance across multiple models.
+Each model's performance metric is used as a weight.
+The function also provides a plot of weighted SHAP values with confidence intervals.
+Currently, only models trained by the h2o machine learning platform, autoEnsemble, and the HMDA R packages are supported.

 Usage